List of Desperate Housewives characters: Juanita "Mama" Solis

 Juanita "Mama" Solis (Lupe Ontiveros) is the nosy mother of Carlos who is convinced that Gabrielle was cheating on him.
 Her suspicions proved true when she discovered Gabrielle's affair with John Rowland, and she manages to obtain photographic evidence of the affair moments before being accidentally run over by Andrew Van de Kamp.
 She remained in a coma for five months before awakening, only to fall to her death down a flight of stairs at the hospital.
 Before dying, Mama told a nurse of Gabrielle's infidelity; however, the nurse could not hear her because she was wearing headphones and listening to loud music.
-The hospital staff takes financial responsibility to avoid being sued.
-However, these events are later discarded when Andrew confesses to killing Juanita and Carlos gets mad at Bree for covering up for him in the episode "Moments in the Woods".
-Marc Cherry could have simply forgot about this due to the episode airing 6 years after character's death.
-Gabrielle and Carlos named their eldest daughter after her.

 Mama returns in the series finale watching Susan as she leaves the lane.

 Deirdre Taylor

 Deirdre Taylor (Jolie Jenkins) is Mike's ex-girlfriend.
 Her death occurred before the series' timeline and plays an integral role in the first season mystery, which focuses on Mary Alice's suicide.
-Deirdre came from a wealthy family, but rejected it after becoming addicted to drugs as a young adult.
+Deirdre came from a wealthy family but rejected it after becoming addicted to drugs as a young adult.
 During this time, she dated Mike, a drug dealer at the time.
 Their relationship ended after Mike was incarcerated for killing a corrupt police officer who attempted to rape Deirdre.
 Soon after, Deirdre gave birth to Mike's son without his knowledge.
 She later sold her son to Mary Alice, who worked as a nurse in a rehabilitation facility in Utah.
 Mary Alice and Paul fled town and raised Deirdre's child as their own.
 Years later, Deirdre tracked down the Young family and attempted to take the child, Zach, back, but Mary Alice killed her in an attempt to stop her.
 Mary Alice and Paul chopped up Deirdre's body and buried it underneath the cement of their swimming pool.

 Although Jenkins did not appear onscreen until the first-season finale, which was filmed in April 2005, she was cast in the fall of 2004 because earlier episodes required photographs of the Deirdre character.
 Because no material had been written for the character at the time of casting, Jenkins did not have to audition for the role.